dlang-tour/core/public/content/en/basics/functions.md

         }
         ...

-Such nested functions are called delegates and will be explained in more depth [soon](basics/delegates).
+Such nested functions are called delegates and they will be explained in more depth [soon](basics/delegates).

 ### In-depth